yodaxtah/TexturePatch/README.md

 This is where the TexturePatch tool comes into play.
 It is a proof-of-concept tool that enables artists/enhancers/modders to create publicly shareable "texture patches."
 These patches can then be applied by players to their own extracted game textures, allowing them to enjoy improved visuals without the risk of copyright infringement.

+> [!WARNING]
+> While TexturePatch has progressed beyond a proof-of-conept tool in its technical area, it still requires critical review by other people on its methods.
+Currently, we _cannot_ guarantee patches are a safe format to be uploaded and whether it would be legal.
+We can only say that it is _very likely_ safe and _probably_ legal, especially if this method is compared to simply uploading modified versions of original textures as they are.

 ## Concept

-The idea of this tool is to share the updating values, not the original or final values of an image.
+The idea of this tool is to share the updating values, never the original or final values of an image.
 Let's say a gray-scale image looks like this, where $0$ represents black and $10$ represents white:

 $$
 Original = \begin{bmatrix}